robinhowlett/robinhowlett.github.com/_posts/2021-07-26-accessible-communication-sms-with-twilio-jbang-picocli.markdown

 ![recording-wheel-1](http://3.bp.blogspot.com/_vWSpQpYPpFE/TBuG_CFNCEI/AAAAAAAAAB8/dtZ6hLucLKg/s400/reporting-wheel.png)
 ![recording-wheel-2](http://2.bp.blogspot.com/_vWSpQpYPpFE/TBuG_vzCu3I/AAAAAAAAACM/M5NdKLOibnc/s400/reporting-wheel3.png)

-Cheap and easy to build but sturdy, with no batteries required and intuitive within minutes.
-Children have used similar devices, called decoder wheels, to create "secret codes" to exchange with each other.
+The wheels were cheap and easy to build but sturdy, with no batteries required and intuitive within minutes.
+You may have seen children using similar devices, called decoder wheels, to create "secret codes" to exchange with each other.

-The reporting wheel the team created enabled health center workes align 3 independently-rotating wheels, each with a 3-digit code for each of the enumerated values that could be chosen, for the respective data point (the day of the month, the disease, and the number of cases being reported).
+The reporting wheel the team created enabled health center workers align 3 independently-rotating wheels, each with a 3-digit code for choosing one of an enumerated set values for the respective data point (in this case, the day of the month, the disease, and the number of cases being reported).

-Once each value has been chosen and aligned with a indicator, the health worker will have a nine-digit code that codifies the data values and can then send that code via SMS to a cell phone number.
+Once each value has been chosen and aligned with a indicator, the health worker would have a nine-digit code that codifies the data values and could send that code via SMS to a cell phone number.
 The service will then reverse engineer that code back into the original data values.

 ### Codification of the nine-digit message